Metz, Moselle tourism & sightseeing

 Naturalists will also want to visit the Jardin Botanique, with 80 different varieties of roses, herbs, flowers of every hue and fragrance, in addition to palms, and high trees such as the 140 years old sequoia tree.

-There are also many cultural initiatives in Metz, such as the 'Book Day', and the Music Festival.
-In September the cultural life of Metz comes alive with some excellent theatrical performances, music and dances.
+There are many cultural initiatives in Metz, such as the 'Book Day', and the Music Festival.
+In September the cultural life of Metz comes alive with some theatrical performances, music and dances.
 One site of cultural interest in the city centre, in the Place de la Comedie, is the ancient Theatre (18ème century), known for its music and choreography, which attracts enthusiasts from across Europe.

 Tourist classifications for Metz

 Metz has received the following tourist classifications: historical protected town centre' (secteur sauvegardé); village in bloom (ville fleurie) 4*

 Address: Metz, Metz-Ville, Lorraine, 57000, France || GPS: latitude 49.1203, longitude 6.1778

 - Parc du château de Pange: remarkable garden (13 km)

 - Parc zoologique d'Amnéville: zoo or wildlife park (14 km)

 - Nancy: secteur sauvegarde (46 km)